What is Interactive Voice Response?

-(IVR) system picks up phone calls for you, asks questions for you, and answers those questions for you.
+An IVR system picks up phone calls for you, asks questions for you, and answers those questions for you.
 It’s your virtual receptionist, secretary, operator, and customer service representative.
-If you need to automate a business approach over the phone, an IVR system is the answer.
+If you need to automate a business approach over the phone, you should be thinking about implementing an IVR System.

 - An Interactive Voice Response (IVR) saves time, reserving your best call reps for the toughest questions.

 - An Interactive Voice Response (IVR) never marks time, acknowledging calls 24 hours a day every day of the year.

 - An Interactive Voice Response (IVR) saves money, automating your repetitive business approaches.

 Large and small businesses have adopted IVR technology because it saves money that would otherwise be spent on living, breathing (expensive) employees.
 An IVR system’s effectiveness is rated by the percentage of callers who ask to speak to a live operator.
 The lower the percentage, the more successful the system.
 Of course, there are some IVR systems that never give you the option of speaking to a live operator.
 But even among IVR fans, that’s considered bad practice.